praveek/launch.en/help/overview.md

 ### What is Launch?

-[!DNL Launch] is the next-generation of the [!DNL Adobe] tag-management capability, built into the [!DNL Adobe Cloud Platform]. [!DNL Launc]h enables clients to:
+[!DNL Launch] is the next-generation of the [!DNL Adobe] tag-management capability, built into the [!DNL Adobe Cloud Platform]. [!DNL Launch] enables clients to:

 * Deploy client-side web products using integrations called _extensions_
 * Consistently capture, define, manage, and share data between marketing and advertising products from other vendors and from [!DNL Adobe]